How to Communicate When Others Can’t Imagine Your Symptoms

 Listeners instinctively map your description onto their own bodies.
 They don’t mean to do it.
 It just happens automatically.

-This is why sensations fail as communication tools.
-They’re too easy to reinterpret.
+This is why sensation-based descriptions can be fragile communication tools.
+They are easy to reinterpret.

 When Facts Still Get Misunderstood (Autistic Communicators)